DESI DR2 Galaxy Luminosity Functions: Abstract

 \section{Abstract}

-We present the Dark Energy Spectroscopic Instrument (DESI) Y3 Bright Galaxy Survey (BGS) Luminosity Functions (LFs) in the $g$, $r$, $z$ and $w_1$-bands from $0.002<z<0.6$.
-We discuss our methodology, including choices of k-corrections, evolutionary corrections, and completeness weights.
-We provide new polynomial k-correction fits based on BGS Y1 that supercedes GAMA DR4-based k-corrections previously used in BGS analysis.
-We construct LFs that extend to very faint magnitudes, $^{0.1}M_r - 5\log h \sim -10$ in the $r$-band.
-Independent estimates from the North and South regions of the survey show excellent agreement around the knee of the LF with extremely small statistical errors.
-The small errors result in the LFs not being well fit by simple analytic forms.
-They exhibit a bright end that is not well fit by an exponential and complex non-power law behaviour faintward of the knee.
-We observe the existence of an upturn in the LFs at $^{0.1}M_r - 5\log h \gtrsim -15$, which is stronger for red galaxies than for blue.
-We caution that fainter than -13 both a local overdensity and spurious fragmentation of large galaxies enhance this upturn.
-In addition, we observe a systematic offset between North and South at the brightest magnitudes.
-Splitting the LFs into red and blue LFs shows that the blue LFs agree extremely well at bright magnitudes, showing that this North-South discrepancy is entirely due to the red galaxies.
-We present evidence that this may be caused by the outer profiles of early-type galaxies blending into the noise and being underestimated in the shallower North photometry but this remains inconclusive.
-Hence the bright-end North-South difference currently represents a systematic uncertainty.
-We also present a LF using model Petrosian magnitudes which are less sensitive to this problem.
-When splitting the sample by redshift, we see small but highly significant residuals that indicate our simple global evolution model, while being accurate around the knee of the LF, fails to capture the more complex evolution that the BGS reveals.
-When we adopt the same redshift limits from \cite{Loveday2011}, we find excellent agreement with GAMA albeit with smaller statistical errors. \smc{Our methods and results form the baseline for investigating of how the galaxy LF depends on environmental measures such as local density and cosmic web classification which can be quantified with high precision in the BGS.
-These statistics will provide informative constraints on galaxy formation models.}
+We present galaxy luminosity functions (LFs) for the Dark Energy Spectroscopic Instrument (DESI) DR2 Bright Galaxy Survey (BGS) in the $g$, $r$, $z$, and $w1$ bands over $0.002<z<0.6$.
+Our analysis uses updated k‑corrections and evolutionary corrections, including new polynomial k‑correction fits derived from BGS Year~1 data that supersede earlier GAMA‑based prescriptions.
+Exploiting the statistical power of DESI, we measure LFs to very faint magnitudes, reaching $^{0.1}M_r-5\log h\sim-10$.
+Independent measurements from the North and South survey regions show excellent agreement around the LF knee, but the very small statistical uncertainties reveal that simple analytic forms fail to capture the full LF shape.
+The bright end departs from a pure exponential decline, while the faint end exhibits complex, non‑power‑law behaviour, including a pronounced upturn at $^{0.1}M_r-5\log h\gtrsim-15$, which is stronger for red galaxies than for blue.
+We show that our LFs are largely complete for galaxies with surface brightness $\mu_{50}<25$, and that an apparent steepening fainter than $-13$ is driven primarily by local overdensity and fragmentation of large galaxies.
+A systematic North–South offset at the brightest magnitudes is traced to red galaxies and may reflect shallower North photometry underestimating extended early‑type profiles, although this remains inconclusive.
+We therefore also provide LFs based on model‑Petrosian magnitudes.
+Redshift‑splitting reveals small but significant residuals, indicating limitations of a simple global evolutionary model.
+Using the redshift limits of \citet{Loveday2011}, we find excellent agreement with GAMA, with substantially reduced statistical errors.
+These measurements provide a precise reference for studies of environmental and population‑dependent LFs and for testing galaxy formation models.